T-mclennan/Chess-960/README.md

 # Chess-960: A random twist on classic chess.
+See it [here](https://chess-960.herokuapp.com/)

 ## See project [here](https://chess-960.herokuapp.com/)

-### - Tools and Architecture:
+- ## Tools and Architecture:
  This project was chosen to give practice with MERN stack, socket.io, authentication, and deplyoment on Heroku.

 ##### Backend:
   * Node.js and express are used for server logic and route handling
   - MongoDB atlas used with Mongoose for storage

 ##### Frontend:
    * Components are created with React, Reactstrap and CSS